AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## [Minimum and Maximum values control](id:min_max)

 By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale inversion chart sample above: minimal value on the Y Axis is 8.000, and maximum is 20.000.
-You can control these values by setting **maximum** and **minimum** attributes of **<scale>** node:
+You can control these values by setting **.maximum** and **.minimum** attributes of the method:

 ```
 chart.yScale().minimum('0').maximum('50000');